 Fall maintenance prepares the cabin to withstand another winter cycle.
 Complete these tasks before temperatures drop and access becomes difficult.

 Inspect the chimney if you heat with wood.
 Creosote accumulation creates fire risk; professional cleaning removes this hazard.
 Examine the cap, spark arrestor, and flashing for damage.
 Verify that the damper operates smoothly.
+I have my chimney swept every fall without exception—the peace of mind is worth every penny.

 Service heating systems before you need them.
 Have propane systems inspected.
 Clean or replace furnace filters.
 Test backup heating sources.
 Ensure adequate fuel supplies for the heating season.